jrnold/acw_battle_data/rawdata/metadata/resources/bodart1908_battles.rst

 - Official Records of the Union and Confederate armies
 - Paris, comte de "Histoire de la guerre civile en Amerique"

+Notable quirks of this dataset:

+  - Seven Days Battles are combined into a single battle: Chickahominy (June 25-July 1, 1862)
+  - There is a single battle for the Siege of Petersburg (June 9, 1864 to April 3, 1865)
+  - There is a single battle for the Siege of Charleston (April 1, 1863 to February 18, 1865)
+  - It includes a battle for the surrender Joseph E. Johnston at Durham''s Station in North Carolina.